lvgl/lvgl/docs/details/main-components/display.rst

 	    my_send_colors(px_map);
 	}

-Below is an example for rotatig when the renderig mode is :cpp:enumerator:`LV_DISPLAY_RENDER_MODE_PARTIAL` and the image can be rotated directly into a **frame buffer of the LCD periphery**.
+Below is an example for rotating when the rendering mode is :cpp:enumerator:`LV_DISPLAY_RENDER_MODE_PARTIAL` and the image can be rotated directly into a **frame buffer of the LCD periphery**.